File systems driver design guide

 - Encryption products

-File system filtering services are available through the system-supplied Filter Manager in Windows.
-The Filter Manager provides a framework for developing filter drivers without having to manage all the complexities of file I/O. The Filter Manager simplifies the development of third-party filter drivers and solves many of the problems with the legacy filter driver model, such as the ability to control load order through an assigned altitude.
+Filter driver developers use the system-supplied Filter Manager, which provides a framework for developing filter drivers without having to manage all the complexities of file I/O. The Filter Manager simplifies the development of third-party filter drivers and solves many of the problems with the legacy filter driver model, such as the ability to control load order through an assigned altitude.